 This means you could step-down to the lower classes for the transfer to be valid.

 Choosing the Best University to Study Medicine in Nigeria

 Having seen the various pathways one can follow to study medicine in Nigeria, the next step is to choose a suitable university to apply for.

-There are some factors which you may consider before choosing a medical school in Nigeria and they are outlined in the next section below.
+There are some factors that you may consider before choosing a medical school in Nigeria and they are outlined in the next section below.

 1. Medical School Accreditation in Nigeria